Superfund Research Program

 Multiproject Center Grants (P42)

-The NIEHS proposes the continuation of the Superfund Hazardous Substance Research and Training Program (P42) Request for Applications (RFA) to address the broad, complex health and environmental issues that arise from hazardous waste sites.
+The NIEHS proposes the continuation of the Superfund Hazardous Substance Research and Training Program (P42) NOFO to address the broad, complex health and environmental issues that arise from hazardous waste sites.
 SRP Center grants support problem-based, solution-oriented research Centers that consist of multiple, integrated projects representing both the biomedical and environmental science disciplines.
-The Center cores are also tasked with administrative and research translation, data management and analysis, community engagement, training, and research support functions.
+The Center cores are also tasked with administrative (which includes Center’s leadership, data management and analysis, and training functions) and translational research and engagement, and as applicable, research support functions.

 The most recent RFA was released April 17, 2023, and the application deadline will be October 2, 2023.
 For materials related to RFA-ES-23-001, please see the following links:

-- RFA-ES-23-001: Superfund Hazardous Substance Research and Training Program (P42 Clinical Trial Optional)
+- Past RFA-ES-23-001: Superfund Hazardous Substance Research and Training Program (P42 Clinical Trial Optional) (expired)

-- Frequently Asked Questions (FAQs) (818KB) (305KB): SRP staff will gather and post FAQs throughout the duration of the release of RFA-ES-23-001 until the application due date of October 2, 2023.
+- Past Frequently Asked Questions (FAQs) (expired) (1MB): SRP staff will gather and post FAQs throughout the duration of the release of RFA-ES-23-001 until the application due date of October 2, 2023.
 Please check here for updates.

 - Program Contacts